 · considerations before, during and after the consultation

-· special considerations for older adults, child and adolescents
+· special considerations for older adults, children and adolescents

 · cultural issues